snowdj/stochastic_process_notes/syllabus.md

 **Evaluation**

-- Weekly exercises (they will involve coding) 50%
+- Weekly exercises (they will involve coding) 45%
-- Final research project (teams encouraged) 50%
+- Final research project (teams encouraged) 45%
+- Participation:
+   - in class and/or labs and/or piazza and/or office hours, reporting typos in notes,
+   - scribing/editing activity.

+**Editing duties:** Everyone should claim editorship of one lecture.
+There should be one or two editors per lecture.
+The editor(s) are responsible for:

+- Adding some supplementary references, notes, observations, etc.
+- Correcting errors and typos.
+- Participating in piazza discussion related to the lecture.
+- Adding the diagrams and figures that are not already included.

+This will be coordinated via github.
+Please create an account if you do not have one already.

 **Textbook:** There are no textbook.
 Resources and pointers will be posted in the online lecture notes.